 The Colorado Department of Public Health and Environment operates samplers for particulate matter 10 microns or less in diameter $(PM{10})$ at the Grand Junction - Powell station.
 These samplers serve to indicate the status of Grand Junction regarding the National Ambient Air Quality Standards (NAAQS) for $PM{10}$ and $PM{2.5}$ .
-Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2011 Air Quality Data Report" by the Air Pollution Control Division.
-In 2012, 131 samples were attempted, and 128 were collected on the primary sampler.
-However, 26 samples from the primary sampler were voided at the lab due to equipment failure, and/or lab errors.
-For 14 of the 26 missed/voided sample dates, the collocated sampler was in operation, and those values replaced the missing values for the primary sampler.
-This brings the final data recovery rate to 88.5%.
+Results of the statewide particulate matter monitoring network are discussed in "Colorado: 2013 Air Quality Data Report" by the Air Pollution Control Division.
+In 2013, 128 samples were attempted, and 124 were collected on the primary sampler, bringing the final data recovery rate to 96.9%.
+The samples are collected on a 1 in 3 day basis, and data is extrapolated to match the NATTS 1 in 6 day schedule for comparison purposes.